 significant tissue damage.
 Serious complications, such as infection of the bone

 (osteomyelitis) or blood (sepsis), can occur if pressure sores progress.

 Sometimes a pressure sore does not fit into one of these stages.

 In some cases, a deep pressure sore is suspected but cannot be

 confirmed.
 When there isn't an open wound but the tissues beneath the surface

 have been damaged, the sore is called a deep tissue injury (DTI).
 The area of

-skin may look purple or dark red, or have a blood-filled blister.
+skin may look purple or dark red, or there may be a blood-filled blister.
 If you or

 your doctor suspect a pressure sore, the area is treated as though a pressure